Markov Automata: Deciding Weak Bisimulation by means of non-naively Vanishing States: Introduction

+With this intuition, we are able to define vanishing states in the nondeterministic context of MA.
+We provide a topological characterisation of a special kind of states that is equivalent to a ``real'' distribution, i.e.~a distribution consisting of at least two different classes with respect to some equivalence relation.
+It will turn out that this characterisation, that we call \emph{non-na\"ively vanishing (nn-vanishing)}, is sufficient for calculating state-minimal normal forms of Markov Automata.
+With the aid of this characterisation we are able to give a decision algorithm for weak MA bisimulation.

-Since MA have been defined in 2010 \cite{lics:10} it remained an open problem how to decide weak MA bisimilarity.
-As na\"ive weak bisimulation on MA corresponds to weak probabilistic bisimulation on Probabilistic Automata (PA), na\"ive weak MA bisimulation is known to be decidable since 2002 \cite{segala:02}.
+In contrast to distribution-based weak bisimulation, decision algorithms for na\"ive weak bisimulation on MA have been known for some time.
+Since na\"ive weak bisimulation on MA \cite{lics:10} corresponds to weak probabilistic bisimulation on Probabilistic Automata (PA), na\"ive weak MA bisimulation is known to be decidable since 2002 \cite{segala:02}.
 There, an exponential time algorithm was presented.
 In 2012 a polynomial time algorithm has been presented for deciding na\"ive weak MA bisimulation \cite{turrini:12}.

+Our algorithm is built upon the algorithm in \cite{segala:02} which is a partition refinement algorithm.
+The main difference is that for every partition of the state space we first identify nn-vanishing classes of states.
+Before we split the current partition, we ``virtually'' eliminate all states that belong to nn-vanishing classes, i.e.~we only consider restricted probability distributions where the probability of every nn-vanishing state is equal to zero.
+On this ``reduced'' transition system, we run the algorithm of \cite{segala:02} (on \emph{all} states, considering also nn-vanishing states which are sufficiently identified by the not nn-vanishing states they can reach).
+This basic scheme of the algorithm is depicted in Fig.~\ref{fig:algo_schematic}.

-Our algorithm has exponential time complexity (the result of \cite{turrini:12} does not seem to be applicable for the weak case).
+Our algorithm has exponential time complexity (the result of \cite{turrini:12} does not seem to be applicable to the weak case, as the na\"ive weak bisimulation problems after speculative eliminations have an exponential number of transitions in contrast to the original weak bisimulation problem).

+By its generality, using only minor changes it can also be applied to the case of the MA bisimulation recently defined in \cite{deng-hennessy:2011}.

+More or less at the same time to our approach \cite{schuster:13}, a different approach for a decision algorithm has been given in \cite{qest:13}.
+A comparison of the two approaches is given in Sec.~\ref{sec:saarbruecken_small}.

+This paper is a major rework of our report \cite{schuster:13}.
+While the algorithm is completely the same, the correctness proofs of the previous paper relied heavily on results of \cite{lics:10,avacsreport}.
+The present paper provides a new line of argumentation and new proofs, independent of Thm.~2 of \cite{lics:10,avacsreport} .